andrewowest/fineprint/README.md

 ## License

 MIT.
-Rename it, swap out the runtime, drop it into a different stack—whatever makes sense.
-If you build something fun with Fineprint, let me know.
+Rename it, swap out the runtime, drop it into a different stack.
+Go crazy.